 Here’s an introduction to some of your options.
 As you review them, keep in mind that there are fees and costs associated with all investment products and services, including retirement plans.

 Traditional or Roth IRA

-Regardless of where you work, you can save through individual retirement accounts, or IRAs, which allow you to make tax-advantaged contributions to save for retirement.
-You can set up an IRA through a financial services company, such as a bank, brokerage firm or insurance company.
-IRA account holders can choose how to invest their retirement funds (mutual funds, exchange-traded funds, stocks, bonds and more).
-The two primary types of IRAs are the traditional IRA and the Roth IRA.
+Regardless of where you work—whether you’re self-employed, have a side hustle, or even if your employer offers a retirement plan—you can save through individual retirement accounts, or IRAs.
+IRAs allow you to make tax-advantaged contributions to save for retirement.
+You can set up an IRA through a financial services company, such as a bank, brokerage firm or insurance company and can often do so online, quickly and easily.

 SEP IRAs and SIMPLE IRAs